xcaeag/MenuFromProject-Qgis-Plugin/docs/index.md

 Save a project somewhere with some styling, labeling, and so on.

-The project might be stored in a PostgreSQL database [(see feature-saving-and-loading-projects-in-postgresql-database)](https://qgis.org/en/site/forusers/visualchangelog32/index.html#feature-saving-and-loading-projects-in-postgresql-database).
+The project might be stored in a PostgreSQL database, or on a web server, which makes it accessible via http. [(see feature-saving-and-loading-projects-in-postgresql-database)](https://qgis.org/en/site/forusers/visualchangelog32/index.html#feature-saving-and-loading-projects-in-postgresql-database).
 You need to copy/paste the project URI (Project properties -> General) into the field.

 ...and QGZ [(see feature-new-zipped-project-file-format-qgz)](https://qgis.org/en/site/forusers/visualchangelog30/index.html#feature-new-zipped-project-file-format-qgz).